How to Watch YouTube on CarPlay or Android Auto (2026 Guide)

 Apple CarPlay and Android Auto do not allow video apps for safety reasons.

-Why video apps don’t work on CarPlay and Android Auto
+Why YouTube Apps Don’t Work on CarPlay and Android Auto

 How People Actually Watch YouTube on Their Car Screen